Liver & intrahepatic bile ducts

 • Biliary complications

-• Liver explant with biliary obstruction / fibrosis of the bile duct; on cut section, it shows a mild to moderate fibrous tissue with bile casts and green tone
+• Liver explant with biliary obstruction / fibrosis of the bile duct; on cut section, the liver shows mild to moderate fibrosis with bile casts and green tone

 • Vascular complications

-• Liver explant with hepatic artery / portal vein thrombosis, with complete / partial occlusion; on cut section, the liver is hemorrhagic and congestive
+• Liver explant with hepatic artery / portal vein thrombosis, with complete / partial occlusion of vessel(s); on cut section, the liver is hemorrhagic and congestive

 Gross images